 If the overlap time is going to be extensive

-Your staff’s role in the handoff process
+Staff’s role in the handoff process

-How the handoff plan is prepared
+How to prepare the handoff plan

-How the handoff plan is implemented
+How to implement the plan

-A final word about the handoff
+A final word about handoffs

-Finally, the handoff plan should be implemented with great deference to the incoming executive.
+In that regard, the handoff plan should be implemented with great deference to the incoming executive.
 The organization and the role are their responsibility now.